 Key Takeaways

-- Getting a postpartum UTI is fairly common, so many women experience them while breastfeeding
+• Getting a postpartum UTI is fairly common, so many women experience it while breastfeeding.

 Sources: